Geochemistry: Trace metals in the ocean

 In the water column of the ocean or deep lakes, vertical profiles of dissolved trace metals are characterized as following conservative–type, nutrient–type, or scavenged–type distributions.
 Across these three distributions, trace metals have different residence times and are used to varying extents by planktonic microorganisms.
 Trace metals with conservative-type distributions have high concentrations relative to their biological use.
 One example of a trace metal with a conservative-type distribution is molybdenum.
-It has a residence time within the oceans of around 8 x 10^{5} years and is generally present as the molybdate anion (MoO_{4}^{2−}).
+It has a residence time within the oceans of around 8 × 10^{5} years and is generally present as the molybdate anion (MoO_{4}^{2−}).
 Molybdenum interacts weakly with particles and displays an almost uniform vertical profile in the ocean.
 Relative to the abundance of molybdenum in the ocean, the amount required as a metal cofactor for enzymes in marine phytoplankton is negligible.

 Trace metals with nutrient-type distributions are strongly associated with the internal cycles of particulate organic matter, especially the assimilation by plankton.
 The lowest dissolved concentrations of these metals are at the surface of the ocean, where they are assimilated by plankton.
 As dissolution and decomposition occur at greater depths, concentrations of these trace metals increase.
 Residence times of these metals, such as zinc, are several thousand to one hundred thousand years.
 Finally, an example of a scavenged-type trace metal is aluminium, which has strong interactions with particles as well as a short residence time in the ocean.
 The residence times of scavenged-type trace metals are around 100 to 1000 years.
 The concentrations of these metals are highest around bottom sediments, hydrothermal vents, and rivers.
 For aluminium, atmospheric dust provides the greatest source of external inputs into the ocean.

 Iron and copper show hybrid distributions in the ocean.
 They are influenced by recycling and intense scavenging.
 Iron is a limiting nutrient in vast areas of the oceans and is found in high abundance along with manganese near hydrothermal vents.
 Here, many iron precipitates are found, mostly in the forms of iron sulfides and oxidized iron oxyhydroxide compounds.
 Concentrations of iron near hydrothermal vents can be up to one million times the concentrations found in the open ocean.

 Using electrochemical techniques, it is possible to show that bioactive trace metals (zinc, cobalt, cadmium, iron, and copper) are bound by organic ligands in surface seawater.
 These ligand complexes serve to lower the bioavailability of trace metals within the ocean.
 For example, copper, which may be toxic to open ocean phytoplankton and bacteria, can form organic complexes.
 The formation of these complexes reduces the concentrations of bioavailable inorganic complexes of copper that could be toxic to sea life at high concentrations.
 Unlike copper, zinc toxicity in marine phytoplankton is low and there is no advantage to increasing the organic binding of Zn^{2+}.
 In high-nutrient, low-chlorophyll regions, iron is the limiting nutrient, with the dominant species being strong organic complexes of Fe(III).